SwiftedMind/GPTSwift/README.md

 try await gptSwift.askChatGPT("What is the answer to life, the universe and everything in it?")
 ```

+An example project can be found here: [GPTPlayground](https://github.com/SwiftedMind/GPTPlayground/tree/main)

 ## Content

 - [Getting Started](#getting-started)